iotexproject/iotex-bootstrap/README.md

 ## Blockchain Archives

-Syncing from genesis usually take quite a while to catch up the blockchain, we provide the daily archives to start from a given snapshot.
+We provide the daily archives to start from a given snapshot.

 | Archive File | MD5 Checksum |
 | ------------ | ------------ |